fasibio/GraphqlDockerProxy/README.md

 The proxy will automatically start a loadbalancer

-**And thats all.**
+**And thats all!**
-Now you can add you Graphql microservices by adding the labels to your compose file and set the same Network ('web').
+Now you can add you Graphql microservices by adding the labels to your compose file and set the same Network (for example 'web').

 # Run with Kubernetes (18min example)